 When you have an important task that requires your full attention, turn off all distractions for a specified block of time.
 Put your phone in another room, silence your emails, and turn off notifications for social media.
 There are also apps that can help you remove the distraction of your phone, such as Forest.

-Start with doing this for small blocks of time (30 minutes) then begin to increase the time blocks (45-1 hour).
+Start with removing distractions for small chunks of time (30 minutes) then begin to increase the time blocks (45-1 hour).
 You will be surprised by how much work you’ll get done!

 4. Complete the most dreaded, toughest, or most urgent task first